aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 ## Obtaining construct instances

-Since the metadata resource reports on a per-stack basis, and in order to avoid double-counting constructs or construct libraries, we will iterate over the construct tree of each stack and record the construct instances of the constructs in it.
+Since the metadata resource reports on a per-stack basis, and in order to avoid double-counting constructs or libraries, we will iterate over the construct tree of each stack and record the construct instances found in there.

+* This is done during stack synthesis.
 * Recursion stops upon encountering a contained `Stack`, `Stage` or `NestedStack`.
 * Contrary to today, nested stacks will each have their own copy of a metadata resource.